 Before the Summer Olympics in 2016, Brazil temporarily waived visa requirements for U.S. travelers to make it easier for them to get to the South American country.
 Resulting from that rise in tourism, Brazil then created an e-visa program in January 2018 that let U.S. citizens get an online visa at a discounted $44 instead of the usual $160 visa cost.
 Now, the Brazilian government has completely cancelled the visa requirement for American travelers.

-Starting June 17, 2019, citizens from Canada, Australia, Japan, and the U.S. can visit Brazil for up to 90 days without a visa.
-However, if you're traveling to the nation before the June date, you'll still need to apply and pay for that e-visa here.
+Since June 17, 2019, citizens from Canada, Australia, Japan, and the U.S. can visit Brazil for up to 90 days without a visa.

 - Czech Republic